Reading list Switch to dark mode

 Prettier

 Prettier is a great tool that has been used for Code Formatting.
-It helps in auto-format our code files.
+It helps in auto-formatting our code files.
 To implement it in our project.

 npm install prettier --save-dev